Here are some basic content standards that we apply to all apps and games. The following is not accepted in the Oculus Store:

 "Comfortable" experiences generally avoid camera movement, player motion, or disorienting content and effects.
 Generally, apps that have fixed camera position will be classified this way.
 "Moderate" experiences, on the other hand, might have more camera and player motion.
 "Intense" experiences usually incorporate first person camera motion, acceleration, or significant camera movement and player motion.
 In general, pay a lot of attention to how comfortable the experience is.
 Investing in comfort is worth it.
 Even "Moderate" and "Intense" apps should strive to be comfortable as possible.

-Unique, high-quality 360-degree videos are welcome, especially if they’re interactive.
+Collections of unique, high-quality 360 videos are welcome, especially if they’re interactive.
 If your app is primarily video, consider integrating spatialized audio.
 We generally do not accept applications that only present a small number of 2D videos, nor apps that are a wrapper for a single 360 video.
-Also consider that Facebook itself has a growing 360 video platform at https://www.facebook.com/facebookmedia/get-started/360.

 For mobile apps, be extra careful to remove any unused Android permissions from your application manifest, particularly those that relate to the user’s private data.